-24 Luxury Mother’s Day Gifts That Will Make You Her Favorite Child
+25 Luxury Mother’s Day Gifts That Will Make You Her Favorite Child

-If there's anyone that deserves to be celebrated come May 12th, it's your mom.
+If there's anyone that deserves to be celebrated come May 10th, it's your mom.
 After all, she did give you life... and someone to vent to during your angsty teenage years (and beyond).
-While moms are notorious for saying things like, "don't spend your money on me," "make something homemade," and "being with you is more than enough," we know better than to show up to brunch this Mother's Day empty-handed.
+While moms are notorious for saying things like, "don't spend your money on me," "make something homemade," and "being with you is more than enough," we know better than to show up to brunch this Mother's Day empty-handed, even if it is just downstairs in the kitchen (or better yet, via Facetime).
 And we’re going a step further with a splurge-worthy gift that will cement our status as her favorite.

 Luxury gifts aren't something to mess around with.
 They're inherently an investment, and when you're spending $$$ like that, you don't want to get it wrong.
-To ensure that your mom gets the kind of gift that she deserves this Mother's Day, we rounded up 24 luxury gifts to buy before May 12th's arrival.
+To ensure that your mom gets the kind of gift that she deserves this Mother's Day, we rounded up 25 luxury gifts to buy before May 10th's arrival.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.